 The United Nations has a long-standing classification system for Dangerous Goods in transport, called the UN Model Regulations.
 The UN Model Regulations cover all aspects of transportation necessary to provide international uniformity.
 They include a comprehensive criteria-based classification system for substances that pose a significant hazard in transportation.

-Globally Harmonized System of Classification and Labelling of Chemicals (GHS)An internationally agreed-upon standard also managed by the United Nations that was set up to replace the assortment of hazardous material classification and labelling schemes previously used around the world.
+Globally Harmonized System of Classification and Labelling of Chemicals (GHS)GHS is an internationally agreed-upon standard managed by the United Nations that was set up to replace the assortment of hazardous material classification and labelling schemes previously used around the world.

-Workplace Hazardous Materials Information System (WHMIS), the Hazardous Products Act (HPA), and the Transportation of Dangerous Goods (TDG)The Canadian Regulations that have adopted GHS and the UN Model Regulations, respectively.
+Workplace Hazardous Materials Information System (WHMIS), the Hazardous Products Act (HPA), and the Transportation of Dangerous Goods (TDG)WHMIS, HPA, and TDG are Canadian Regulations that have adopted both the GHS and the UN Model Regulations, respectively.

 National Fire Protection Association (NFPA) Standard 704The NFPA was adopted in the 1960s to provide basic information for emergency personnel responding to a fire or spill and those planning for emergency response.
 In the workplace, the NFPA fire diamond has been replaced by GHS and the UN Model Regulations.
 You will still see it, however; at worksites that choose to train their employees on both NFPA and GHS, WHMIS, or HazCom standards.

-Do each of these regulations require inclusion when authoring a Safety Data Sheet?
+Do these chemical transportation regulations require inclusion when authoring a Safety Data Sheet?

 How do you accurately classify your chemical commodities to satisfy the regulations while being economically practical for your operations?